pmean/build-website/text/06/HarrellPhilosophy.md

 > that should be required reading for any statistician who is planning
 > to develop a regression model.
 It covers all the new things that I
 > know I should be using, but that I have been too lazy to check out.
-> It\'s not for a beginner, but if you have some experience with
+> It's not for a beginner, but if you have some experience with
 > regression models and want to learn how to use the best state of the
 > art methods, there is no better place to look.
 >
 > A reminder of how important all of this stuff is appears on Dr.
-> Harrell\'s website:
+> Harrell's website:
 >
 > -   [biostat.mc.vanderbilt.edu/twiki/bin/view/Main/FrankHarrell](http://biostat.mc.vanderbilt.edu/twiki/bin/view/Main/FrankHarrell)
 >